Welcome to Potter Clarkson LLP's privacy notice.

 PURPOSE OF THIS PRIVACY NOTICE

-This privacy notice aims to give you information on how Potter Clarkson LLP collects and processes your personal data when you engage us to provide services to you or when you use our website, including any data you may provide through our website when you sign up to access certain features or receive particular materials.
+This privacy notice aims to give you information on how Potter Clarkson collects and processes your personal data when you engage us to provide services to you or when you use our website, including any data you may provide through our website when you sign up to access certain features or receive particular materials.
+Potter Clarkson LLP operates the website and will be responsible for the control and processing of any personal data collected through your use of the website.
+The Potter Clarkson entity that provides services to you will be responsible for your personal data provided in relation to those services.

 Our website is not intended for children and we do not knowingly collect data relating to children.